alexandroid000/talks/nasco/nasco.md

 . . .

 What if Intuit goes out of business?
 Or decides to double prices?
-Or their servers are hacked and personal info is stolen/deleted?
+Or their servers are hacked and data is stolen/deleted?
+Users have no recourse.

 Tradeoffs
 ---------